callMeBigBen/15618-CacheSim-Page/README.md

 #### DEMO
 We aim to have an interactive demo showing the capabilities of our simulator.
 We plan to present insights such as reporting the following statistics -
-1. Different types of cache misses -
+1. Different types of cache statistics -
-  - Cold
-  - Capacity
-  - Conflict
-  - **Coherency**
+  - Miss rate
+  - Number of invalidations due to coherecncy protocol
 2. Bus Traffic Classficiation -
-  - Memory traffic
+  - Memory traffic: Request served directly from memory
-  - Coherency traffic
+  - Coherency traffic: Request served from one of the caches due to sharing
 3. Latency of different cache events
   - Read
   - Write
 4. Effect of cache block size on performance
+5. Study the effect of different types of memory access patterns and sharing (such as Ocean simulation, stencil etc) to gather insights from the simulator
-5. Scalability of cache coherency implementation styles (125%)
+6. Scalability of cache coherency implementation styles (125%)
  - snoop-based
  - directory based